cvybhu/visul/README.md

 # Visul
 Music visualizator
 Records sound via pulseaudio API and creates visualization
-to show on projector & smoke setup.
-For now it has few visualizations
+For now it can only show frequency bars or semi-rhythimc strobe cicles
-but more features are to come once I learn neural networks
+Probably will be upgraded in the future with feature detection using neural networks or something

 ![](readme/screenshot.png)